 What is open data?

 Open data means that study data are made available, free of charge, to anyone interested in the research, or who wishes to conduct their own analysis of the data.
 We would therefore have no control over how these data are used.
-However, all data would be anonymised before being made available and therefore there would be no way to identify you from the study data.
+However, all data would be anonymised before being made available and therefore there would be no way to identify you.

 Why open data?